Guidelines and Procedures

 Washington and Lee University requests two copies of the completed project for the museum and archives.

-The University reserves the right to remove any and all organization representatives, professional individual(s) conducting the filming, recording, or photography, and any and all crew accompanying them on site, if they fail to comply with all of the above guidelines, procedures, directives of museum staff and/or other University officials, and/or all provisions of the Permission Request/Agreement.
+The University reserves the right to remove any and all organization representatives, professional individual(s) conducting the videography or photography, and any and all crew accompanying them on site, if they fail to comply with all of the above guidelines, procedures, directives of museum staff and/or other University officials, and/or all provisions of the Permission Request/Agreement.

 The organization or professional individual conducting the filming, recording or photography must agree, in writing, to hold the University harmless against any claims or expenses, of whatever nature, that result from their work at the Lee Chapel & Museum.
 In addition, they must agree to assume financial responsibility for any damage to University property caused by them or their agents.
 Prior to the visit, the organization must submit a certificate of insurance in the amount required by the Permission Request/Agreement to: Mr. Steve McAllister, Vice President for Finance, Washington Hall, Washington and Lee University, Lexington, VA 24450-2116.